eosnetworkfoundation/product/transactions/read-only/parallel.md

 ### Data Structures

-Three queues are proposed: `appbase`'s `execution_priority_queue` is replaced with read operation queue and write operation queue, and a new read-only transaction queue is added.
+Three queues are proposed: the existing internal priority queue in `execution_priority_queue` of appbase is replaced with read operation queue and write operation queue, and a new read-only transaction queue is added.
-- `read operation queue` stores read operations which are safe to read-only transaction execution.
-It is a priority queue sorted by operation priority.
-When an operation is inserted into `read operation queue` or `write operation queue`, a global sequence number is incremented.
-This sequence number is stored together with each operation.
+- `read operation queue` stores read operations which are safe to read-only transaction execution. `appbase`'s `post` method is enhanced to have a new parameter indicating opertion type.
 - `write operation queue` stores write operations which are not safe to read-only transaction execution.
-It uses the same type of priority queue as in `read operation queue`.
 - `read-only transaction queue` stores read-only transactions.
 It is a deque.

 ### Window Processing

-In `write window`, operations in `write queue` and `read queue` are executed sequentially in the main thread, while read-only transactions are queued in the read-only transaction queue for later execution.
-To select next operation to be executed, front entries in `write operation queue` and `read operation queue` are compared; the one with higher priority is chosen.
-If the priorities are tied, the sequence numbers are compared; the one with smaller number (earlier) is selected.
-This keeps the new behavior as close as to the existing behavior.
+In `write window`, operations in `write operation queue` and `read operation queue` are executed by the main thread, while read-only transactions are queued in the read-only transaction queue for later execution in the `read window`.
+To select next operation to execute, priority and order of front entries in `write operation queue` and `read operation queue` are compared; the one with higher priority or higher order (older) is chosen.
+This is the existing behavior.

-In `read window`, read-only transactions are executed in the read-only thread pool, while operations in `read operation queue` are executed in the main thread.
+In `read window`, only operations in `read operation queue` are executed by the main thread, and transactions in read-only queue are executed by the read-only.
 Design details are:
 - At the start of `read-window`, all threads in the pool are signaled to start process read-only transactions.
 Each thread enters a loop of pulling one transaction a time from the front of the read-only transaction queue and executing it.
 New incoming read-only transactions are placed at the back of the queue.
 The queue is protected by mutex.
 - If less than 5% (hardcoded for now) of `read-only-read-window-time-us` time remains in the `read window`, a thread will stop scheduling new transaction for execution and exit the execution loop.
 - At the end of the window, non-finished transactions are put to the front of the read-only transaction queue so that they can be executed the first in the next round.